ucl-arc-tre/portal/web/README.md

 This React + Typescript project was set up using [NextJS](https://nextjs.org).

-Development files are located in '/src' with all components routed into App.ts.
+Development files are located in '/src' with all components routed into the app folder, following conventions of [app routing](https://nextjs.org/docs/14/app/building-your-application/routing)

 ---